-Several people have been asking for a few of my favorite books based on my suggestions in the past.
-Here is a short list that I will update as I read more great books during our world travels.
-I love holding and reading a physical book but most of my consumption on the road comes on my Kindle or through Audible.
-I can ‘read’ so much faster through audio.
+Several people have been asking for a few of our favorite books based on our suggestions in the past.
+Here is a short list that we will update as we read more great books during our world travels.
+We love holding and reading a physical book but most of our consumption on the road comes on our Kindle or through Audible.
+We can ‘read’ so much faster through audio.
 It’s also very easy to get FREE books from your local library (physical, virtual, and audio) so be sure to take advantage of that.

 Click on the book title to get a deeper description on Amazon.

 Subject – > Foundational Thought Process, Mindset, and Self Talk:

 These would be my START HERE books – the earlier in life, the better, but it’s never too late to get started.
 Without a strong positive mindset, the rest is useless.
 We talk to ourselves all day long…start telling yourself the right things.